Delaware Car Insurance Coverage: What’s Required by Law

 Uninsured/Underinsured Motorist (UM/UIM) Coverage

-Insurers must offer UM/UIM coverage, which you may reject via signed waiver:
+Delaware insurers are required to offer UM/UIM coverage, which you can reject by signing a waiver:

-Covers damages when hit by a driver with no or insufficient insurance.
+This coverage helps protect you when you’re hit by a driver with no or insufficient insurance.

 Optional Coverages to Consider